ALXSIMINSKI/images-segmentation/README.md

-# Segmentation-of-Images
+# ALGORITHMS OF IMAGE SEGMENTATION

-There are Watershed, MeanShift and other algorithms of image segmentation.
+There are some algorithms of image segmentation.
+Watershed
+MeanShift